 The provision of funding to HEIs in a strategic manner which best serves the current and future needs of the state as well as funding at an individual level for students such as those eligible for free fees, the Student Assistance Fund, or the Fund for Students with Disabilities, is one of the core legislative functions of the HEA.

 For other funding the HEA relies on separate returns from the HEIs.
 These may be for the Fund for Students with Disabilities (FSD) funding for example, where the level of funding depends on costs of supports provided by individual HEIs to students with disabilities.
 The HEA is required to gather certain information regarding this fund to ensure that the correct level of funding is given to the HEI.
+A Data Protection Impact Assessment has been carried out on the Fund for Students with Disabilities.

-The student record system (SRS) is the main system which is used by the HEA to gather information from the HEIs regarding students.
-The data held within the SRS is used by the HEA to carry out many of its statutory functions such as assisting in the co-ordination of State investment in higher education and informing key decision making.
+The Student Record System (SRS) is the main system which is used by the HEA to gather information from the HEIs regarding students.
+The data held within the SRS is used by the HEA to carry out many of its statutory functions, such as assisting in the co-ordination of State investment in higher education and informing key decision making.
 Due to the number of students in third level education in Ireland it is important that there is a centralised and standardised system for collecting information.
 The information is uploaded by the HEIs to the system where it can then be analysed by the statistics team.
 Some aggregated and disaggregated data is then shared internally to allow the HEA to carry out its statutory functions.
 For example, some disaggregated student data is shared with the System Funding team as part of the process of allocating the annual core grant.
 Disaggregated student data is required to calculate funding using the RGAM model and to reconcile student numbers for funding purposes.
 Some disaggregated socio-economic data is shared with the Access Policy section to allow for monitoring of the Access Plan targets.
-Aggregated data is shared with many sections in the HEA, including the above sections and also the International Section, Capital Programmes, Skills and Apprenticeships and Teacher Education.
+Aggregated data is shared with many sections in the HEA, including the above sections and also the International Section, Capital Programmes and Skills & Engagement.
 For the purposes of SRS data, the difference between aggregated and disaggregated data is the number of results per analysis result.
 For example, aggregated data may be a result of combining all new entrant, female students in the school of Arts and Humanities.
 This will result in a large number of results, in the thousands, which are anonymous so can be reported on and published.
 Disaggregated data may be a result of combining more specific course level data with other specific attributes, such as male students studying a particular course (with a low number of registered students) in a particular HEI who receive a grant.
 This may give 4 results, which is regarded as disaggregated data.
 This level data is not published by the HEA but may be shared internally for the purposes listed above.

 The statistics team carry out research and analysis on the information which is gathered in the SRS in order to provide information and reports.
 These are available on the website.
 These reports are used to display the state of higher education in Ireland and are invaluable for policy analysis to decision makers but they do not contain any personal data.
 They are also very useful to members of the public as they may be used to decide which HEI to attend or which career to pursue.